Kris: Usage

-Kris were used commonly in battle, during the early modern period, instead of having professional armies, most kings within the region relied on their courtiers to mobilize for war whenever required and since most Javanese, Malay and Makassarese would own a kris, the weapon would have seen regular combat.
+Kris were used commonly in battle during the early modern period, instead of having professional armies, most kings within the region relied on their courtiers to mobilize for war whenever required and since most Javanese, Malay and Makassarese would own a kris, the weapon would have seen regular combat.
 During amok, the kris was used in a furious charge to scatter or kill a number of enemies even at the cost of one's own life.

 In the 16th century, European colonial powers introduced firearms into the archipelago that contributed to the decline of using the kris as the weapon of choice in battle.
 The forging of edged weapons went into decline from the moment that the sultans or rajas were subjugated and their realms annexed by the British or Dutch East Indies colonial state.
-In number of regions, a ban was placed on carrying of cutting and stabbing weapons.
+In some regions, a ban was placed on carrying of cutting and stabbing weapons.

-In Java, the turning point was the end of the five-year-long Java War when the rebellious Prince Diponegoro was defeated and detained, and had to hand his kris over to the Dutch in 1830.
+In Java, the turning point was the end of the five-year-long Java War when the rebellious Prince Diponegoro was defeated and detained and had to hand his kris over to the Dutch in 1830.
 This event marked the disarmament of the kris as a combat weapon among the Javanese populace.
 Its ceremonial function, however, as part of traditional costumes, as sacred heirloom and as a protective personal amulet, remains.

 However, the kris saw continuous use and forging in the Philippines, which comprised most of the Spanish East Indies.
 Kris-forgers and swordsmen were referred to as juramentados by the Spanish.
-Juramentados practice a ritual of sacrifice, a form of Jihad against not only Spanish soldiers, but also against Christian Filipinos alike.
+Juramentados practice a ritual of sacrifice, a form of Jihad against not only Spanish soldiers but also against Christian Filipinos alike.

 The early 20th century saw the decline of kris forging as carrying edged weapons was banned in the Dutch East Indies.
 However its spiritual and ceremonial function still continues and is celebrated mainly in kraton and istana (courts) throughout Indonesia, Malaysia and the Muslim-inhabited parts of the southern Philippines.